custom-stt

 Use this pattern when the provider expects a session-start message, binary audio frames, and a flush message on interruption.Response rules

-Response rules parse provider WebSocket frames into Rapida transcript packets.
-The first matching rule is evaluated and later rules are skipped for that frame.
-Supported inbound frames:| Frame | Use when |
+Response rules parse provider WebSocket frames or HTTP response bodies into Rapida transcript packets.
+The first matching rule is evaluated and later rules are skipped for that response.
+Supported inbound frames:

 JSON partial and final transcripts